chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * 28-Oct, Ashton Heyes Troop dined at Cote Brook
 * 3-Nov, Stockport Troop dined at the Angel Inn, Stockport
 * 10-Nov, meeting to increase the number in the Stockport Troop
-* 3-Dec, re-titled *Prince Regent's 1st Regiment of Cheshire Yeomanry Cavalry*, with ten troops, and a second *Prince Regent's 2nd Regiment of Cheshire Yeomanry Cavalry* was raised with six troops, commanded by Thomas Cholmondele
+* 3-Dec, re-titled *Prince Regent's 1st Regiment of Cheshire Yeomanry Cavalry*, with ten troops, and a second *Prince Regent's 2nd Regiment of Cheshire Yeomanry Cavalry* was raised with six troops, commanded by Thomas Cholmondeley
 * 13-Dec, mobilised for Manchester again, but kept in lower towns instead
 * 16-Dec, demobilised
 * 27-Dec, dinner at the White Lion Inn, Stockport, Troop presented a sabre to Capt Newton